 Community based mental health: A sustainable blended revenue business model.

 Client: Camcare is a not-for-profit, community-based organisation that assists people from Boroondara and neighbouring areas who are facing personal hardship or difficult life circumstances.
 Camcare delivers a range of services including counselling, family services, emergency relief and parent education.
-Mental health services are a key component of Camcare’s current service portfolio.
+Mental health services are a key component of Camcare’s service portfolio.
 Before the project, Camcare did not have a business model that attracted Medicare benefits to help fund these services.

-Challenge: Like many Victorian community service organisations, Camcare is concerned about the sustainability of its sources of funding in the context of ongoing health reform.
+Challenge: Like many Victorian community service organisations, Camcare was concerned about the sustainability of its sources of funding in the context of ongoing health reform.
 The project sought to provide a viable and sustainable business model to fund mental health services through the Medicare Benefits Schedule.

 The analysis considered critical project governance, financial and operational elements and provided a six-phase implementation plan.
 The paper also addressed the wide range of decisions that need to be made to inform a business model and recommendations.
 These include client eligibility, billing policy, method to remunerate providers with rights of private practice, taxation, insurance, service coordination, and establishing and monitoring targets to maximise financial viability i.e. throughput and correct %-split.
 Larter also provided a three-year financial forecast on a spreadsheet with key variables that can be adjusted by the client.